subru-37/learning-forever/README.md

 # learning-forever
-this is my first time in git-hib, wish me all the best!!
+This is my first time in git-hub, wish me all the best!!